licarijd/data-structures-and-algorithms/Dynamic Programming/readme.txt

 2) Memoization

-Here are some steps you can take to tell if Dynamic Programming might be beneficial:
+Here are some steps you can take to tell/take if Dynamic Programming might be beneficial:

 1) Can the problem be divided into subproblems?